cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-We also assume for this example that the CloudEvent that our event state is set to consume (has the "customer-arrival-type" type) include the data:
+We also assume for this example that the CloudEvent that our event task is set to consume (has the "customer-arrival-type" type) include the data:

 ```json
 {